natemccurdy/windows_account_names/README.md

 }
 ```

-> Note that this is a bit of a contrived example as it's probably be better to use an `unless` attribute with some PowerShell to make the exec idempotent.
+> Note that this is a bit of a contrived example as it'd probably be better to use an `unless` attribute with some PowerShell to make the exec idempotent.

 ## Example 2